What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Quantum conditional expectation and variance via minimization

-As in the classical case, the uniqueness in Theorem~\ref{thm:Prop_Q_cond_exp_from_min} proves that Eq.~\eqref{eq:Q_f(Y)_ind_Y} can be deduced from Eq.~\eqref{eq:left invariance}-\eqref{eq:right invariance} and Eq.~\eqref{eq:iterated expectation}.
+As in the classical case, the uniqueness in Theorem~\ref{thm:UniqueEcond} proves that Eq.\eqref{eq:Q_f(Y)_ind_Y} can be deduced from Eq.\eqref{eq:left invariance}-\eqref{eq:right invariance} and Eq.\eqref{eq:iterated expectation}.
 Again, one could have shown this fact directly.

 \begin{proof} Again, we write the proof for $\#=\ell$, the other case being similar.
-We begin by showing that the left quantum conditional expectation satisfies those two properties.
+We begin by showing that the left quantum conditional expectation satisfies these two properties.
 For point 1, we compute

 For point 2, we compute